InfraLore/make_for_devops/chapters/02-executable_readme.md

 	npm install
 	echo "done"
 ```
-\pagebreak
 ## The Anatomy of a Discoverable Makefile
 A well-designed Executable README Makefile follows a predictable structure that
-makes it easy for newcomers to understand and use:
+makes it easy for newcomers to understand and use (see next page):
 ```makefile
 #################### MyApp Development Workflow ###########################
 # Configuration - all customizable values in one place